conf1dent/rsschool-cv/cv.md

 +Github: [github.com/conf1dent]

 ##Personal Information:
-A young specialist in software development and data analytics with a solid background in economics, statistics and finance.
+A young specialist in software development and data analytics with a solid background in economics, statistics, and finance.

 ##Skills:
 +IDE: VS Code, Atom, Eclipse, IntelliJ IDEA